Whirlpool (website)

 Whirlpool is an independent Australian website founded in 1998.
 Since then, it has grown significantly and has over 931,623 registered accounts.
 Primarily a discussion forum, some extra functionality such as Broadband Choice was included, although this functionality has been removed from the site.

 History

 Whirlpool began as a community resource for users of Telstra's BigPond cable Internet service, the name Whirlpool being a parody of BigPond.
-However, it soon expanded to cover Optus' Optus@Home (now known as OptusNet) cable internet service, ADSL-based services, and other forms of broadband ISPs in Australia, as they became available.
+However, it soon expanded to cover Optus' Optus@Home (now known as OptusNet) cable internet service, ADSL-based services, and other forms of broadband Internet service providers (ISPs) in Australia, as they became available.

 2Clix controversy

 On 11 September 2007, it was announced that 2Clix Software was commencing legal action against Whirlpool founder Simon Wright for posts made by users in the Whirlpool forums that 2Clix claimed were "false and malicious".
 2Clix claimed it had lost approximately A$150,000 income per month between January and July 2007 and sued for that amount plus legal costs.
 Whirlpool users responded immediately by sending PayPal donations to assist with the site's legal costs, with some users claiming they had sent donations exceeding A$1,000.
 The co-founder of PIPE Networks personally pledged a donation of A$10,000 towards the cause.

 On 19 September 2007, solicitors for 2Clix stated that they had received instructions to discontinue the case.
 2Clix entered voluntary liquidation in late 2007 and its director was subsequently declared bankrupt.